minhio/devpod-provider-multipass/README.md

 `MULTIPASS_MOUNTS` is a comma separated list of `/absolute/local/path->/instance/path`.

 - Relative instance path will be mounted in the `/home/devpod` directory.
 - If instance path is omitted, the mount point will be the same as the local path.
+With the exception of windows, where it will be mounted in `/home/devpod`.

 Examples:

 - `/Users/minh/.config->/home/devpod/.config`: local path `/Users/minh/.config` mounts to instance path `/home/devpod/.config`
 - `/Users/minh`: local path `/Users/minh` mounts to instance path `/Users/minh`
 - `/Users/minh/.aws->.aws`: local path `/Users/minh/.aws` mounts to instance path `/home/devpod/.aws`
+- `C:\Users\minh`: local path `C:\Users\minh` mounts to instance path `/home/devpod/C:/Users/minh`

 The `MULTIPASS_MOUNTS` option enable users to mount local path to devcontainer via the multipass instance.